monishSR/VecLite/README.md

 ### HNSW Index

 A state-of-the-art approximate nearest neighbor search algorithm with **sub-linear search complexity**.
 Builds a multi-layer graph structure where each layer is a small-world network, enabling fast navigation from entry points to nearest neighbors.
 Memory-efficient (only graph structure in memory, vectors on disk), optimized for large datasets (100K+ vectors), and includes CPU optimizations for better performance.
 Configurable via `M`, `efConstruction`, and `efSearch` parameters.

+### IVF Index

+An **Inverted File** index optimized for very large datasets (1M+ vectors).
+Uses cluster-based search where vectors are organized into clusters with centroids.
+During search, only the `nProbe` nearest clusters are examined, significantly reducing the search space.
+Memory-efficient (only cluster structure and centroids in memory, vectors on disk), ideal for datasets with natural clustering.
+Configurable via `NClusters` (number of clusters, typically √N) and `NProbe` (number of clusters to search, typically 1-10).
+Best performance on structured/clustered data.

 ## Roadmap